 AutoHotkey is one of the best Windows automation programs that can perform the simplest of actions to the hardest of tasks.
 AutoHotkey is a free and open-source program which uses its own scripting language to automate any of your daily Windows tasks.
 Even though the “scripting language” sounds intimidating, it is very easy to use, and you can do all sorts of cool things.

-Let me share my favorite and most-used AutoHotKey scripts which make my daily tasks a little bit easier, and that may help you.
+Let me share my favorite and most-used AutoHotkey scripts, which make daily tasks a little bit easier, and that may help you too.

-Before starting, it’s being assumed you already know how to install and configure AutoHotKey.
+Before starting, it’s assumed you already know how to install and configure AutoHotkey.
 Moreover, please note that the lines starting with

 ; are comments.

 1. Show and Hide Hidden Files

 Hidden files are hidden for a reason, but on your own PC, you may want to quickly toggle seeing them without having to go through the usual process of checking the relevant box in File Explorer.

 The AutoHotkey script for this is a little bit longer.
 Ready?